nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

       color: blue;
     }

-Nice that's formating take care off.
+That's formating take care off.
 It's time to wire up the chat functionality to your application.
 First open up the ``public/javascripts/app.js`` file and add the ``chat_handler`` function to it.

 .. code-block:: javascript
     :linenos: